RonM-Dyalog/DistributionsDemo/README.md

     "QA for Statistical Distributions in Dyalog V18.2"

-If you also want access to distributions from the R programming, you'll need to install Kimmo Linna's RSConnect system from https://github.com/kimmolinna/rsconnect.git.
+If you also want access to distributions from the R programming environment, you'll need to install Kimmo Linna's RSConnect system from https://github.com/kimmolinna/rsconnect.git.

 Follow Kimmo's instructions for installing R, and then install his RsConnect interface by